adityagupta123/grab_safety_challenge/README.md

 	gyro_movement: If the gyro_xyz is above a certain threshold it is classified as 1 or else 0

-	sign_s: Instance where both Rash Speed and Sudden Change in direction are there
+	sign_s: Instance where both Rash Speed and Sudden Change(Sign) in angular direction are there

 	a_m: Instance where both acc_movement and gyro_movement are there

 	a_s: Instance where both acc_movement and Rash Speed are there

-	sign_m: Instance where both Rash Speed and Sudden Change in direction are there
+	sign_m: Instance where both Rash Speed and Sudden Change(Sign) in angular direction are there

 	a_m_s: Instance where both Rash Speed , Acc_movement and gyro_movement are there

-	sign_a_m_s: Instance where both Rash Speed , Acc_movement and gyro_movement are there
+	sign_a_m_s: Instance where both Sudden Change(Sign) in angular direction, Rash Speed , Acc_movement and gyro_movement are there